St Bede's College, Manchester: History

 The College Chapel was built in 1898 and the Henshaw Building, named after the fifth Bishop of Salford, was opened around 1932.
 The Beck Building, named after the seventh Bishop of Salford George Andrew Beck, was opened in 1958 while the St Regis Building, built in the first decade of the 20th century as a retreat house for the Cenacle Convent, was bought by the College in 1970.
 It remained empty until 1984 when the Governors took the decision to make St Bede's co-educational.
 Over the next three years, the St Regis building was completely renovated and allowed the College roll to increase from 630 at the beginning of the 1980s to just under 1000 today.

 Between 1886 and 1896, the College had an affiliate school [a 'realgymnasium'] at Bonn, Germany, then a small town on the Rhine.
 It was never successful.
 British victims of the war are commemorated in the College Chapel.

 From the time of the school's move to Alexandra Road, the College supported the nearby St Bede's Mission, and priests on the school's staff worked to provide for the spiritual needs of the Catholic population in Whalley Range.
 In 1893 the Bishop of Salford, John Bilsborrow, appointed Father James Rowan, a former teacher at the college, as priest in charge of the district.
 The new English Martyrs Parish Church was consecrated on the Feast of the English Martyrs, 4 May 1922.

+In 2009, the school's former head of religious education, Father William Green, was convicted of sexually abusing boys at the school.
+In 2011, "at least 57" former pupils from the 1950s and 1960s said that they had been sexually abused by the priest who was rector of the school at the time, Monsignor Thomas Duggan.
+The folk musician and broadcaster Mike Harding said that "For an entire generation, St Bede's College in Manchester was a hell of abuse and fear".
+The bishop of Salford, Terence Brain, apologised for the abuse.
+The church began a investigation into the abuse.

 Today

 The school admits children from Roman Catholic and non-Catholic families.
 Pupils perform well at GCSE and A-level.

-The College continues to grow and each year the college admits no more than 100 pupils into year 7 (Upper 3rd).

-The St Bede's College Educational Trust attempts to maintain a broad social mix, despite the end of the Assisted Places Scheme, by providing means-tested bursaries.

-Members of the Manchester City Academy are guaranteed a place at the school, funded by the club.
+Members of the Manchester City Academy attend as part of the Premier League’s Full Time Training Model, funded by the club.